awslabs/graphstorm/python/graphstorm/gconstruct/README.md

 The JSON file that describes the graph data defines where to get node data and edge data to construct a graph.
 Below shows an example of such a JSON file.
-In the highest level, it contains two fields: "nodes" and "edges".
+In the highest level, it contains two fields: `nodes` and `edges`.

-"nodes" contains a list of node types and the information of a node type is stored in a dictionary.
+`nodes` contains a list of node types and the information of a node type is stored in a dictionary.
 A node dictionary contains multiple fields and most fields are optional:
-* "node_type" specifies the node type.
+* `node_type` specifies the node type.
 This field is mandatory.
-* "files" specifies the input files for the node data.
+* `files` specifies the input files for the node data.
 This field is mandatory.
 There are multiple options to specify the input files.
 For a single input file, it contains the path of a single file.
 For multiple files, it contains the path of a directory (all files in the directory are considered as the input files), the path of files with a wildcard, or a list of file paths.
-* "node_id_col" specifies the column that contains the node IDs.
+* `node_id_col` specifies the column that contains the node IDs.
 This field is optional.
-* "format" specifies the input file format.
+* `format` specifies the input file format.
 This field is optional.
 If this is not provided, the input file format is determined by the extension name of the input files.
 Currently, the pipeline supports two formats: parquet and JSON.
 The detailed format information is specified in the format section.
-* "features" is a list of dictionaries that define how to get node/edge features and transform features.
+* `features` is a list of dictionaries that define how to get features and transform features.
 This is optional.
-A feature directionary is defined below.
+The format of a feature directionary is defined below.
-* "labels" is a list of dictionaries that define where to get node/edge labels and how to split nodes/edges into training/validation/test set.
+* `labels` is a list of dictionaries that define where to get labels and how to split the data into training/validation/test set.
 This is optional.
-A label directionary is defined below.
+The format of a label directionary is defined below.

-Similarly, "edges" contains a list of edge types.
+Similarly, `edges` contains a list of edge types and the information of an edge type is stored in a dictionary.
+An edge dictionary also contains the same fields of `files`, `format`, `features` and `labels` as nodes.
+In addition, it contains the following fields:
+* `source_id_col` specifies the column name of the source node IDs.
+* `dest_id_col` specifies the column name of the destination node IDs.
+* `relation` is a list of three elements that contains the node type of the source nodes, the relation type of the edges and the node type of the destination nodes.

 A feature dictionary is defined:
 *